-Teaneck is a medium-sized town located in the state of New Jersey.
-With a population of 40,954 people and six constituent neighborhoods, Teaneck is the 41st largest community in New Jersey.
+Teaneck is a medium-sized township located in the state of New Jersey.
+With a population of 41,246 people and eight constituent neighborhoods, Teaneck is the 42nd largest community in New Jersey.

 Housing costs in Teaneck are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Teaneck is a decidedly white-collar town, with fully 89.43% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Teaneck is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Teaneck who work in management occupations (13.77%), office and administrative support (13.15%), and sales jobs (9.65%).
+Teaneck is a decidedly white-collar township, with fully 87.22% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Teaneck is a township of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Teaneck who work in management occupations (18.07%), sales jobs (10.46%), and teaching (8.57%).

 Also of interest is that Teaneck has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Teaneck in 2010 was $40,799, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $163,196 for a family of four.
-However, Teaneck contains both very wealthy and poor people as well.
+The per capita income in Teaneck in 2018 was $50,095, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $200,380 for a family of four.

-Teaneck is an extremely ethnically-diverse town.
+Teaneck is an extremely ethnically-diverse township.
 The people who call Teaneck home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Teaneck residents report their race to be White, followed by Black or African-American.
 Teaneck also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.68% of the town’s residents.
-Important ancestries of people in Teaneck include German, Russian, Italian, and Irish.
+People of Hispanic or Latino origin account for 22.78% of the township’s residents.
+Important ancestries of people in Teaneck include Polish, Eastern European, German, Italian, and Russian.

 The most common language spoken in Teaneck is English.
-Other important languages spoken here include Spanish and Hebrew.
+Other important languages spoken here include Spanish and Tagalog.